KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 ### Extracting tags from lists

 One might have noticed that we accessed a `DESCRIPTOR::category_tag` typedef to select the correct function overload.
-While the canonical way to do function tagging is to simply define this type on a case by case basis in any tagged structure, I chose to develop something slightly more sophisticated: Tags are represented as special zero-size fields and passed to the descriptor specialization alongside any other fields.
+While the canonical way to do function tagging is to simply define this type on a case by case basis in any tagged structure, I chose to develop something slightly more sophisticated: Tags are represented as special zero-size fields[^7] and passed to the descriptor specialization alongside any other fields.
 This feels quite nice and results in a very expressive and self-documenting interface for defining new descriptors.

+[^7]: See `src/dynamics/descriptorTag.h`

 ```cpp
 /// Base of a descriptor tag